techidaily/site-phone-solutions/source/_posts/best-android-data-recovery-undelete-lost-call-logs-from-vivo-y78-5g-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-    The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is just a tool that you need here.
+    The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is just a tool that you need here.
 It empowers you to scan all lost files on the Vivo Y78 5G's internal and external memory, and then recover your needed files on Vivo Y78 5G selectively or in a batch.
 You can use it to deal with all kinds of data losing problem on your Vivo Y78 5G device, including call history, music, video, contacts, messages, photos, documents, etc. What's more, the program have a wide supported arrange, that means devices from Samsung, HTC, Motorola, Sony, LG, etc. can all be restored completely.
   </p>
 </div>
 </div>